maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 Over the past decade, monetary policy in major global economies has experienced an unprecedented cycle of expansion and contraction.
 The Federal Reserve implemented quantitative easing after the 2008 financial crisis, launched unlimited easing during the 2020 pandemic, and then sharply raised rates after 2022 to combat inflation.
 The People's Bank of China has cut reserve requirements and interest rates multiple times since 2020, but has kept policy rates unchanged since May 2025, with the Loan Prime Rate (LPR) remaining unadjusted for over fifteen consecutive months.

 This posture of "holding still" stands in sharp contrast to the frequent operations of other major central banks.
-The core question this paper seeks to answer is: Why have traditional interest rate tools become ineffective in the current environment?
-Why does the more actively policymakers intervene, the harder it becomes for the economy to return to a healthy track?
+The core question this paper seeks to answer is: **Why can macro-aggregated data not identify the quality of policy intervention?** This question is more fundamental than "why interest rate adjustment has failed."
+Because if even intervention quality cannot be identified, then any policy evaluation based on aggregate data lacks a reliable foundation.

 The core thesis of this paper is: policy intervention has reached its structural boundaries.
 When the private sector (households and firms) is actively repairing its balance sheet and credit demand continues to shrink, the monetary transmission mechanism has already broken down.
 Continued rate cuts cannot effectively stimulate the real economy; they only push up the prices of essential goods, accelerate capital outflow, and prolong the clearing cycle of inefficient capacity.

-The correct choice is not to intensify intervention, but to maintain resolve, allow the market to complete self-repair, and redirect fiscal resources from rescuing inefficient sectors to livelihood protection and productive investment.
+However, this paper further finds: **macro-aggregated data cannot identify intervention quality.** The mixed results of ten rounds of regression—four directions consistent, four opposite, two not significant—do not stem from erroneous theoretical judgment, but from the systematic failure of macro data on structural problems.
+The core contribution of this paper is not to verify "ineffective intervention obstructs clearing," but to explain why macro data cannot verify it, and to propose a testable theoretical framework and distinguishing criteria.

-The structure of this paper is as follows: Section III reviews relevant literature, Section IV establishes the theoretical framework, Section V diagnoses the structural distortion of current price signals, Section VI analyzes how policy intervention creates and sustains this distortion, Section VII provides international comparison, Section VIII reports the results of ten rounds of empirical testing and their failure reasons, Section IX proposes policy recommendations, and Section X concludes.
+**The structure of this paper is as follows**: Section III reviews relevant literature and integrates three theoretical strands; Section IV establishes the theoretical framework, distinguishes "borrower-of-last-resort intervention" from "rescuing inefficient firms intervention," and provides distinguishing criteria; Section V diagnoses the structural distortion of current price signals; Section VI analyzes how policy intervention creates and sustains this distortion; Section VII provides international comparison; Section VIII reports the results of ten rounds of empirical testing and their failure reasons; Section IX discusses methodological implications and policy speculation; Section X concludes.

 ---

 ## III.
 Literature Positioning

 The theoretical foundation of this paper draws primarily from three academic traditions.

-The first is **Hayek's theory of dispersed knowledge and price signals**.
+There are tensions among these three strands, and the task of this paper is not to eliminate the tension, but to use it to construct a more precise analytical framework.

+### 1. Hayek: Price Signals and Dispersed Knowledge

 In "The Use of Knowledge in Society" (1945), Hayek pointed out that knowledge is dispersed among countless individuals, and no central planner can possess all information.
 The price mechanism is the only tool capable of integrating dispersed knowledge and transmitting true supply-demand information.
 Once administrative directives replace price signals, resource allocation loses its basis, and shortage and waste become inevitable.
 This theory provides the epistemological foundation for analyzing the structural boundaries of policy intervention.

+### 2. Koo: Balance Sheet Recession and Borrower of Last Resort

-The second is **Koo's (2008) balance sheet recession theory**.
-In studying Japan's economic stagnation after the 1990 bubble burst, Koo found that when asset price collapses severely damage household and corporate balance sheets, the behavioral objective of the private sector shifts from "profit maximization" to "debt minimization."
+In studying Japan's economic stagnation after the 1990 bubble burst, Koo (2008) found that when asset price collapses severely damage household and corporate balance sheets, the behavioral objective of the private sector shifts from "profit maximization" to "debt minimization."
 At this point, even if interest rates fall to zero, firms and households will not borrow, but will use income to repay debt.
 The monetary transmission mechanism therefore breaks down, and the only effective policy tool is for the government to act as "borrower of last resort," converting private sector savings into demand through fiscal expenditure.

+### 3. Mises and Rothbard: Soft Budget Constraints and Cumulative Intervention

-The third is **Mises (1949) and Rothbard's (1963) analysis of soft budget constraints and the cumulative effects of interventionism**.
-They argued that government rescue of inefficient firms distorts market discipline and creates "moral hazard."
+Mises (1949) and Rothbard (1963) argued that government rescue of inefficient firms distorts market discipline and creates "moral hazard."
 Rescued firms know that losses can be shifted, so they lack incentive to improve efficiency.
 More seriously, intervention creates new problems, which demand more intervention, forming a cumulative cycle of "intervention-distortion-reintervention."

+### 4. Domestic Empirical Literature

-Domestic scholars have also extensively discussed the relationship between fiscal expenditure structure and economic efficiency.
-Wu Yanbing (2025) points out that China's fiscal expenditure has long been characterized by "heavy on physical capital, light on human capital," with investment in people significantly lower than in high-income countries.
-Increasing livelihood-oriented spending on education, healthcare, and social security helps form a virtuous cycle of "public education investment → human capital improvement → innovation vitality → economic quality improvement."
-Yu Yongze et al. (2020), based on prefecture-level city data, find that cities with higher fiscal autonomy tend to increase economic expenditures and compress social expenditures, and this "race to the bottom" weakens the positive impact of fiscal spending on technological progress.
+Domestic scholars have extensively discussed the relationship between fiscal expenditure structure and economic efficiency.
+Wu Yanbing (2025) points out that China's fiscal expenditure has long been characterized by "heavy on physical capital, light on human capital."
+Yu Yongze et al. (2020), based on prefecture-level city data, find that cities with higher fiscal autonomy tend to increase economic expenditures and compress social expenditures.
 Xue Gang and Fu Mengyuan (2022) further point out that VAT sharing incentives drive local governments to increase production and construction investment while neglecting public livelihood areas, thereby reducing total factor productivity.

-These studies corroborate the core judgment of this paper: the structure of fiscal expenditure matters more than its total volume, and livelihood-oriented and productive spending is the source of efficiency.
+Regarding zombie firms, Tan Yuyan et al. (2017) find that zombie firms crowd out credit resources of normal firms, and Wang Yongqin et al. (2018) find that zombie firms reduce resource allocation efficiency.
+These studies corroborate the core judgment of this paper from the micro level: the structure of fiscal expenditure matters more than its total volume, and the existence of zombie firms crowds out efficient sectors.

-The marginal contribution of this paper is to propose a testable theoretical framework and, through ten rounds of empirical testing, to honestly report its verification results—including non-significance, opposite directions, and partial support.
-This mixed result itself constitutes a methodological warning for subsequent research.
+### 5. Macro Aggregation Bias Literature

+The discussion of aggregation bias in econometrics has a long history.
+Theil (1954) first systematically discussed the aggregation bias problem, and Pesaran (2006) further analyzed the treatment of common factors and heterogeneity in macro panels.
+The ten rounds of regression results in this paper are precisely the manifestation of aggregation bias on structural problems: macro data loses the key micro information of "budget constraint type."

+### 6. Integration and Tension of Three Strands

+Koo advocates active government intervention, while Hayek and Mises oppose intervention.
+This paper argues that this tension can be resolved by distinguishing two types of intervention:

+- **Borrower-of-last-resort intervention**: The government converts excess private sector savings into demand, used for livelihood protection, infrastructure, education, and science.
+This is intervention in Koo's sense.
+- **Rescuing inefficient firms intervention**: The government uses fiscal subsidies, bank rollovers, and administrative protection to sustain long-term loss-making firms that cannot repay debt through their own operations.
+This is intervention in Mises and Rothbard's sense.

+The core judgment of this paper is: **under fiscal constraints, the first type of intervention easily degenerates into the second type.** When local finances are tight, protecting livelihoods and protecting zombie firms form a zero-sum game.
+The empirical section of this paper attempts to test this judgment but finds that macro data cannot identify intervention quality.

 ---